virtualstaticvoid/taskinator/README.md

 ```

 In addition, it is possible to transform the arguments used by a task or job, by including a `transform` step in the definition.
-Similarly to the `for_each` method, `transform` takes a method name as an argument.
+Similarly for the `for_each` method, `transform` takes a method name as an argument.
 The transformer method must yield the new arguments as required.

 ```ruby
 module MyProcess